 You do not have to be a lawyer or a social worker to be a volunteer.
 We welcome people from all walks of life.
 We are simply looking for people who care about children.

-Be willing to commit to the CASA program until your case is closed
+Be willing to commit to the CASA program until your case is closed, approximately 18-24 months

-Complete a Background Check- After the interview you will be asked to complete background check forms and be fingerprinted at the Highway Patrol.
+Complete a Background Check- After the interview, you will be asked to complete background check forms.

 Complete pre-service training- Before becoming a CASA you must complete a CASA Staff-led training course.

 Advocate for a foster child!